DreamSmith Realty

 Ask every agent the same short list and compare their answers, because the gap between a confident specific answer and a vague one tells you most of what you need to know.
 The most useful questions to ask a listing agent fall into four buckets: pricing, marketing, terms, and track record.

 On pricing, ask how they arrived at their suggested list price and request the three to five comparable sales behind it.
 A real comp set names addresses, sale dates, and adjustments.
-The first thing I usually ask a seller in return is what their timeline pressure looks like, because the right price for a sale in three weeks differs from the right price for a sale at top dollar with patience.
+The first thing Ashley usually asks a seller in return is what their timeline pressure looks like, because the right price for a sale in three weeks differs from the right price for a sale at top dollar with patience.

 On marketing, ask exactly what they will spend and do: professional photography, drone or video for larger lots, the syndication plan, and who handles showings.
 For a Lake Lanier waterfront home pricing conversation, also ask whether they market the water itself with current lake-level context, not just the house.